slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Honesty is an antidote to impostor syndrome.
 - Truth is a better way to talk about ourselves.
 Personal branding will kill you.
 People justify all kinds of mistakes to preserve the personal narratives they are invested in.
 Countries rewrite their histories, from the textbook up, to support how they see themselves now.

+> *"No legacy is so rich as honesty."
+-- William Shakespeare [1564]*

 > *"He who dares not offend cannot be honest."
 -- Thomas Paine [1737]*

 > *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
 -- Ralph Waldo Emerson [1803]*

+> *"The man to lies to himself can be more easily offended than any other."
+-- Fyodor Dostoyevsky [1821]*

+> *"It is better to be hated for what you are than to be loved for what you are not."
+-- André Gide [1869]*

 > *"Nobody realizes that some people expend tremendous energy merely to be normal."
 -- Albert Camus [1913]*